UoMResearchIT/r-shiny-course/courseNotes.md

 > ## Aside
 >
 > I've tried to minimise the amount of non-Shiny material in this workshop, but we will need to so some manipulation of the data.
 I've adopted a [tidyverse](https://www.tidyverse.org/) based approach to doing this, using pipes and filters.
 If you're more comfortable using base R you're very welcome to use that approach.
 If you need a quick refresher on using the tidyverse to manipulate tabular data, [this episode](https://uomresearchit.github.io/r-tidyverse-intro/04-dplyr/) of the [Data Analysis using R course](https://uomresearchit.github.io/r-tidyverse-intro/), which we teach at the University of Manchester may be useful.
+>
+> To minimise the amount of formatting of graphs etc, I've provided functions that will generate the graphs we'll be using, given an appropriate data set.
+Where these functions are used you could use your own call to `ggplot()`.

 ## How the workshop materials work